szabgab/perlmaven.com/sites/en/pages/output-field-separator-and-list-separator.md

 ---
-title: "$, the output field separator, and $" the list separator of Perl"
+title: $, the output field separator, and $" the list separator of Perl
 timestamp: 2014-02-13T09:30:01
 tags:
   - $LIST_SEPARATOR